ghostone06/angular-works-new/README.md

 # ObservableSample (All Works as Component)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.3.
 In the begining, I was thinking work on Observable topic.
-But later on I decided to add all my works in this projects.
+But later on I decided to add all my works in this project.

 ## Development server